LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Subscribe returned
 ```

-Looking at the first two items in our list of what schedulers do, we can see that the context in which this has executed the work is the thread on which I called `Suscribe`.
+Looking at the first two items in our list of what schedulers do, we can see that the context in which this has executed the work is the thread on which I called `Subscribe`.
 And as for when it has decided to execute the work, it has decided to do it all before `Subscribe` returns.
 So you might think that `Range` immediately produces all of the items we've asked for and then returns.
 However, it's not quite as simple as that.
 Let's look at what happens if we have multiple `Range` instances running simultaneously.
 This introduces an extra operator—a `SelectMany` that calls `Range` again:

 ```cs
 Observable